Royal Phawadee Village Patong Beach Hotel - Phuket Sandbox Hotel

-예약 요청에 넣을 직접 접촉 와 Royal Phawadee Village Patong Beach Hotel 우선 순위 정 방식으로, 그리고 Royal Phawadee Village Patong Beach Hotel 당신의 것입니다 직접 수집 지불.
+Boekingsverzoeken brengen u op een geprioriteerde manier direct contact met de Royal Phawadee Village Patong Beach Hotel Royal Phawadee Village Patong Beach Hotel zal de betaling rechtstreeks van u innen.

 Non refunds